Kareem Walker

-Kareem Walker (born May 18, 1998) is an American football running back for the St. Louis BattleHawks of the XFL.
+Kareem Walker (born May 18, 1998) is an American former football running back.
 He attended the University of Michigan on a scholarship to play college football for the Michigan Wolverines football team starting during the 2016 season, but left the team in 2018.
 Walker played as a true freshman at Michigan, then took a redshirt year before transferring to Fort Scott Community College in Kansas in 2018.
 He played for Mississippi State from 2019 to 2020 and South Alabama in 2021.

-High school career
+Early life

 Walker played high school football at DePaul Catholic High School in Wayne, New Jersey.
 He gained 4,563 rushing yards and scored 57 touchdowns during his high school career, including 1,607 yards and 27 touchdowns as a junior in 2014 and 1,517 yards and 14 touchdowns as a senior in 2015.
 In July 2014, he was rated by ESPN and 247Sports.com as the No. 1 running back in the class of 2016.
 He was rated as a four-star prospect by ESPN.com and the No. 45 overall player in the 2016 ESPN 300.